 While the requirements of the Certificate of Merit vary from state to state, the physician will usually prepare a report that contains some or all of the following information:

 Some states have strict requirements on who the physician who prepares the Certificate of Merit can be.
 Others do not.
 Depending on the state, the physician might be required to have some of the following qualifications:

-Some states require that the plaintiff's attorney file the Certificate of Merit along with the Complaint (i.e., the lawsuit) or even before filing the Complaint.
-Other states allow the plaintiff to file the Certificate of Merit later, usually within a limited time after filing the Complaint.
-Some states will schedule a hearing on the adequacy of the Certificate of Merit, while other states will leave it to the defense attorney to raise the issue of whether the Certificate of Merit is inadequate.
+Some states require that the plaintiff's attorney file the Certificate of Merit along with the complaint or even before filing the complaint.
+Other states allow the plaintiff to file the Certificate of Merit later, usually within a limited time after filing the complaint.
+Some states will schedule a hearing on the adequacy of the Certificate of Merit, while other states will leave it to the defense attorney to raise the issue of whether the Certificate of Merit is adequate.